Sahilkaler/Sahilkaler/README.md

 </a>
 <a href="https://medium.com/@sahilkalerrrr/understanding-functions-in-java-b9b519853702" title=" <strong><em>UNDERSTANDING FUNCTIONS IN JAVA.</em></strong> "> <strong><em> UNDERSTANDING FUNCTIONS IN JAVA.</em></strong></a>
 <br/>
 Recently I started learning Java.
 I was enjoying my learning until a moment came, that moment was when I had to rewrite the same code again and again for many times.
-Let’s consider an example <a href="https://medium.com/@sahilkalerrrr/understanding-functions-in-java-b9b519853702" >Read More ....</a>
+Let’s consider an example, you’re given a data of hundred employees  <a href="https://medium.com/@sahilkalerrrr/understanding-functions-in-java-b9b519853702" >Read More ....</a>
 </p>
 <br />

 # 💻 Tech Stack: